expected results and outcomes

 Limited resources and increased need for social relevance are two important reasons driving Cultural Heritage Institutions to involve the crowd in their activities, often in collaboration with Higher Education Institutions.
 The sustainability of the generated knowledge is a common core activity of both institutions, making collaborative actions natural to reach that end.

-The expected results mentioned above correspond to the project’s Intellectual Outputs:
+The outcomes mentioned above correspond to the project’s Intellectual Outputs:

 O1 – Review of practices of Higher Education engagement in citizen enhanced open science in the area of cultural heritage